latiflohar19/gmail-ai-responder/README.md

-# gmail-ai-responder
-A simple AI-powered Gmail reply bot using OpenAI and SMTP.
 # 📧 Gmail AI Responder

 This project auto-replies to emails using OpenAI's GPT API and sends them via Gmail's SMTP.